"If you can't measure it, you can't improve it."

 If I'm running a self improvement project, I'd better have some measures on what counts as improvement.
 Even though actually improving is nice and all, there has to be a way to notice it and track it, to keep motivated.

-As I'm focusing more on softer developments (better sleep, clarity, general awesomeness) instead of stuff that . . .
+As I'm focusing more on softer developments (better sleep, clarity, general awesomeness) instead of . . .

 What?
 Why?
 How?